Longest uncrossed knight's path: Generalizations

-The problem can be further generalized to rectangular n×m boards, or even to boards in the shape of any polyomino.
-The problem for n×m boards, where n does not exceed 8 and m might be very large, was given at 2018 ICPC World Finals.
-The solution used dynamic programming and uses the fact that the solution should exhibit a cyclic behavior.
+The problem can be further generalized to rectangular m×n boards, or even to boards in the shape of any polyomino.
+A restricted form of the problem for m×n boards, where n≤8 and m might be very large, was given at 2018 ICPC World Finals.
+It may be solved by dint of dynamic programming, helped by the insight that the solution should exhibit a cyclic behaviour.

 Other standard chess pieces than the knight are less interesting, but fairy chess pieces like the camel ((3,1)-leaper), giraffe ((4,1)-leaper) and zebra ((3,2)-leaper) lead to problems of comparable complexity.